MicrosoftDocs/win32-pr.pt-br/desktop-src/TaskSchd/monthlydowtrigger-monthsofyear.md

 ## <a name="property-value"></a>Valor da propriedade

-Uma máscara de bits bit que indica os meses do ano durante os quais a tarefa é executada.
+Uma máscara bit a bit que indica os meses do ano durante os quais a tarefa é executado.

 ## <a name="remarks"></a>Comentários

-A tabela a seguir mostra o mapeamento da máscara de bits bit que é usada por essa propriedade.
+A tabela a seguir mostra o mapeamento da máscara bit a bit usada por essa propriedade.